zxc0115/VDGwNF/readme.md

 # Introduction

-It is a PyTorch implementation of the Dialog Flow-VAE model  referenced from DialogWAE[[1]](#1)(https://github.com/guxd/DialogWAE) and toolkit(https://github.com/CW-Huang/torchkit/tree/master/torchkit)
+It is a PyTorch implementation of the Dialog Flow-VAE model.

 ## Dependency
  - PyTorch 0.4.0